joomla/Manual/docs/general-concepts/forms-fields/form-fields/checkbox.md

 :::warning
   Special care needs to be taken with saving a checkbox from a form!!
 This is a common mistake.
-You see, on saving a form with a checkbox that is unchecked, there is no variable for it in the POST information and joomla does not take care of that yet!
+You see, on saving a form with a checkbox that is unchecked, there is no variable for it in the POST information and this is standard browser behaviour.

-See Discussion on [this page](https://docs.joomla.org/Talk:Checkbox_form_field_type) for more.
+See Discussion on [this page](https://docs.joomla.org/Talk:Checkbox_form_field_type) for some suggestions for how you might like to handle this.
 :::